A Unified Survival Benchmark for Temporal Dropout Risk Prediction in Learning Analytics: Literature Review

-These strands of literature converge on an unresolved need that is methodological as much as empirical: the field lacks sufficiently harmonized benchmarks that make model-family comparisons interpretable under a common protocol rather than across heterogeneous settings.
+These strands of literature converge on an unresolved need that is methodological as much as empirical: the field lacks sufficiently unified benchmarks that make model comparisons interpretable under a common protocol rather than across heterogeneous settings.
 The present study addresses that need by treating benchmark design itself as a contribution.
-Rather than proposing an exhaustive census of all survival architectures, it develops a survival-oriented benchmark structured around two harmonized arms---a dynamic weekly arm and a comparable continuous-time arm with an expanded roster of model families---compared under shared evaluation conventions and under an explicit distinction between temporal representation regimes.
-It then uses ablation, explainability, and calibration to clarify not only which family performs best under the benchmark, but also what kind of information sustains that performance and what that means for Learning Analytics \cite{Sghir2022PLAReview,Coussement2020LogitLeaf}.
+Rather than proposing an exhaustive census of all survival architectures, it develops a survival-oriented benchmark structured around two families (Family~A: Dynamic Weekly and Family~B: Static Early-Window with an expanded roster of models), compared under shared evaluation conventions and under an explicit distinction between temporal representation regimes.
+It then uses ablation, explainability, and calibration to clarify not only which family performs best under the benchmark, but also what kind of information sustains that performance and what that means for Learning Analytics \citep{Sghir2022PLAReview,Coussement2020LogitLeaf}.

+Table~\ref{tab:related_work} positions representative studies from this literature against six methodological dimensions that structure the present benchmark.
+The dimensions are: \textbf{D1}~—~two representational families evaluated as an experimental control; \textbf{D2}~—~survival-specific metrics (IBS, time-dependent concordance) as the primary evaluation protocol; \textbf{D3}~—~OULAD used with weekly or daily VLE temporal granularity; \textbf{D4}~—~benchmark design treated as the primary contribution; \textbf{D5}~—~block-level feature ablation assessed with survival metrics; \textbf{D6}~—~equity or fairness analysis by student subgroup.
+The table reveals that no prior study satisfies D1 (dual representational families as experimental control) and only one partially addresses D5 (block ablation with survival metrics), which are precisely the dimensions the present benchmark is designed to fill.

+\paragraph*{Study framework.} Two commitments organize the paper: (i)~dropout is treated as a \emph{temporal-behavioral process}, not a static background trait; and (ii)~consequently, \emph{benchmark design itself} is the contribution---a unified, multi-dimensional protocol organized by representational family---rather than a single best-model claim.
+Every methodological choice below follows from these two.